sbertics/statistics-template/README.md

 However, in the end I just left the first page in the tutorial as a generic website template.

 The primary HTML file can be found inside the basics folder and is called:
 - intro.html

+This project taught me a significant amount about web design and I will likely use this template in the future.